cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* object

-Configures how headers are used when header session affinity is enabled.

-Set to true to require all headers to be present on requests in order for sessions to be created or false to require at least one header to be present.
-Defaults to `false`.
+When header `session_affinity` is enabled, this option can be used to specify how HTTP headers on load balancing requests will be used.

+The supported values are:

+* `"true"`: Load balancing requests must contain *all* of the HTTP headers specified by the `headers` session affinity attribute, otherwise sessions aren't created.
+* `"false"`: Load balancing requests must contain *at least one* of the HTTP headers specified by the `headers` session affinity attribute, otherwise sessions aren't created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#require_all_headers LoadBalancer#require_all_headers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#require_all_headers LoadBalancer#require_all_headers}

 ---